 Do you have bags under your eyes, or excess skin in your upper eyelids?
 Eyelid surgery from Houston facial plastic surgeon Dr. Raghu Athré can improve the look of both the upper and lower lids.

 About Eyelid Surgery

 The eyes are the windows to the soul, and a lot of the time they are the first thing that others notice about you.
 Unlike full facial rejuvenation, which often requires significant downtime, the eyes are one of the easiest and quickest areas to rejuvenate.
 Blepharoplasty, more commonly known as eyelid surgery, is a quick and simple procedure to rejuvenate the eye region and drastically improve the overall appearance of the face.
-Dr. Athré is one of the top surgeons in the Houston area for this type of procedure.
+Dr. Athré is one of the best surgeons in the Houston area for eyelid surgery.